 Polyurethane takes time to cure, and water-based solutions generally need to remain undisturbed for 24-48 hours to allow for the hardest, most protective surface possible.
 Different solutions can cure faster or slower depending on the curing agents and the ratio of solvent dissolved in them.

 I recommend buying a poly that will cure in the most convenient time for your home.
-If youâre finishing the floor in a spare bedroom where you donât need ongoing and regular access, for example, choosing a poly that cures in 48 hours isnât an issue.
-However, a living room or kitchen is much more essential to everyday living, so you may want to choose one that cures rapidly and can take foot traffic within 12-24 hours.
+If you’re finishing the floor in a spare bedroom where you don’t need ongoing and regular access, for example, choosing a poly that cures in 48 hours isn’t an issue.

 Coverage & Cost

-Water-based polyurethane often comes in 1-gallon cans or jugs with wildly different prices, but the maximum coverage can also vary quite a bit.
-I recommend you measure the square footage of the area you plan to finish, multiply by however many coats you intend to apply â I recommend three or four â and then choose a poly that is affordable enough to cover that number.
+I recommend you measure the square footage of the area you plan to finish, multiply by however many coats you intend to apply – I recommend three or four – and then choose a poly that is affordable enough to cover that number.

-The cost is often indicative of the protective capabilities of the poly youâre considering.
+The cost is often indicative of the protective capabilities of the poly you’re considering.
 Those that create a tough, durable layer will usually cost more, especially based on the square footage it can cover.
-However, you may end up saving in the long run if you donât need to reapply as often.
+However, you may end up saving in the long run if you don’t need to reapply as often.

 Ease of Application